microsoft/semantic-kernel/docs/decisions/0040-filters-exception-handling.md

 }
 ```

+Advantages:

-This approach will require minimum changes to existing implementation and also it won't break existing filter users.
+- Requires minimum changes to existing implementation and also it won't break existing filter users.

-Another advantage is that the similar approach is used in ASP.NET action filters, where `ActionExecutedContext` model also has `Exception` property available for error that occurred during action execution, so it should be easier to understand the concept for those who already worked with action filters in ASP.NET.
+- Similar to action filters in ASP.NET.

-This approach should be scalable, because it will be possible to extend similar Context models for other type of filters when needed (prompt or function calling filters).
+- Scalable, because it will be possible to extend similar Context models for other type of filters when needed (prompt or function calling filters).

+### [Option 4] Change `IFunctionFilter` signature by adding `next` delegate.

+TBD.

 ## Decision Outcome